Sea Life Seen From the Ferry

 Fun Fact: Dolphins tend to leap out of the water to glance at their surroundings and even follow ships!
 So be on the lookout next time you’re aboard!

 There she blows!
-The Cape May Lewes-Ferry captains have been keeping their eyes peeled for whales in the Delaware Bay.
+The Cape May Lewes-Ferry captains have been keeping their eyes peeled for whales in the Delaware Bay since we started sailing back in 1964, and Conde Nast recently rated Cape May, NJ as one of the Best Spots for Whale Watching in the US!
 Whales have a very large appetite and prefer smaller fish and krill for their meals and tend to swallow their prey whole.
 They tend to eat 4% of their body weight, with the smallest species of whales weighing 3,000 pounds that’s a lot of food!